Centinoughty/mira/README.md

 ### What I reviewed and changed manually

-- All Prisma schema decisions — specifically making `teamId` nullable on `Task` so personal tasks are unaffected by team deletion, and ensuring cascade rules were correct
+- Database schema decisions — specifically making `teamId` nullable on `Task` so personal tasks are unaffected by team deletion, and ensuring cascade rules were correct
 - The authentication flow end-to-end, including the redirect loop fix between the Axios interceptor and the login page
 - The date filtering logic for today/upcoming tasks, adding the month and year checks to prevent false positives across months
 - Component structure and state management patterns, consolidating multiple `useState` calls into a single `values` object across forms
-- The socket authentication middleware, fixing the type casting approach between the base `Socket` type and `AuthenticatedSocket`
+- The socket authentication middleware, fixing the type casting approach between the base `Socket` type and `AuthenticatedSocket` to fix type errors
 - Fixing lint errors given by ESLint for not having unnoticed errors in the future

 ### One example where I disagreed with the AI output